 More information on rose-engine, our logo & relevant media are available here.

 Game design, programming, art direction, pixel art, concept art, 3d modeling, writing & sound design - rose-engine

-> 3D & 2D animation, concept art, prop art, game design - rose-engine
+3D & 2D animation, game design, concept art, add. prop art, add. writing, administration - rose-engine

 Sound Design (external)